anishhello/gamesense_adobe_gensolve/README.md

-# GameSense: AI-Powered Insights for Tennis
+# GameSense: AI-Powered Insights for Tennis 🎾

-### Developed by: Arin Gupta, Anish Kumar, Abhishekh Sinha
+### Developed by: Arin Gupta, Anish Kumar, Abhishekh Sinha (Team Brahma_Hackers)
-#### This is the final Project for Adobe GenSolve 2024.
+#### This is the final Project for the National Finale of Adobe GenSolve 2024.

 ## Introduction